 As a result, lowering blood pressure improves blood flow to the brain while also increasing the volume of blood reaching it “Hunnes concurs.

 Beet nitrates may also have a role in brain health.
-According to a 2011 research of older persons, nitrates improved blood flow to critical brain regions like the frontal lobe, which is connected to attention and working memory.
+According to 2011 research on older persons, nitrates improved blood flow to critical brain regions like the frontal lobe, which is connected to attention and working memory.

 Because of their effect on mitochondria, the energy-producing component of the cell, nitrates found in beets may help athletes perform better.